payment-gateway.app Docs

 Testing Recurring Schedules

-1. Create a schedule with a past nextRunAt date.
+1. Create a schedule whose startDate materializes a due or past nextRunDate.

 Checking Logs